sekka1/k8sbot-docs/docs/getting-started.md

 5. Logs
    * Easily get log outputs into Slack

+## Just installed k8sBot?
+Try this!

+1. Set the cluster '@k8sbot set cluster <cluster name>'
+2. Set the namespace '@k8sbot set namespace <namespace name>'
+3. List your pods with '@k8sbot get pod'
+4. Use '@k8sbot logs <pod name>' to get the logs for one of your pods, right in Slack

 ## Please send us any feedback that you have via telling k8sbot:
 ```